There are some days where it all just feels like too much.

 Spend some time testing out these different phrases in your life.
 See which ones stick or make the most sense in your story, and discard those that aren’t helpful.
 Practice mindfulness to connect with your emotions and the affirmations that might be most helpful for you in this present moment.
 As you explore different ways of responding to pain as it arises, my hope is that using radical acceptance will help you both to acknowledge and feel the pain instead of running away from it, as well as feel a sense of comfort and peace about moving forward.

-If you feel like your feelings of anxiety and depression are overwhelming, you’re dealing with trauma from your past or present, or you are struggling to get through each day, we’d love to help.
-Restored Hope is a Novi and Ann Arbor counseling office that helps people like you experience freedom from negative thoughts and emotions and live a fulfilling life.
-Give us a call at 734.656.8191 or fill out the form here to hear how we can help.
+If you feel like your feelings of anxiety and depression are overwhelming, you’re dealing with trauma from your past or present, or you are struggling to get through each day, I’d love to help.
+Restored Hope is an Ann Arbor counseling office where I help people like you experience freedom from negative thoughts and emotions and live a fulfilling life.
+Give me a call at 734.656.8191 or fill out the form here to hear how I can help.